WallyZambotti/OVCC/README.md

 Compiling AGAR.

+Included with the OVCC is a directory containing patches for AGAR for Mac builds.
+Not required if building for anything else.
+They are located ovcc/Patches/AGAR.
+Apply the patches before building AGAR.
+Patches kindly provided by Paul Zimmerman.

 If compiling the original AGAR 1.7.0 source is available from https://libagar.org/download.html however it is recommended that you download the source from the github site https://github.com/JulNadeauCA/libagar.git this is version 1.7.1 and contains fixes that affect ovcc.